On joint weak convergence of partial sum and maxima processes: Functional convergence of

 In this section we show the convergence of the joint partial sum and maxima process

 in the space $D([0,1], \mathbb{R}^{2})$ equipped with Skorohod weak $M_1$ topology.
-We identify the limit as $(V(\,\cdot\,), W(\,\cdot\,))$, where $V(\,\cdot\,)$ is a stable L\'{e}vy process and $W(\,\cdot\,)$ an extremal process.
-We first represent $L_n(\,\cdot\,)$ as the image of the time-space point process $N_n$ under a certain sum-maximum functional.
-Then, using certain continuity properties of this functional, by the continuous mapping theorem we transfer the weak convergence of $N_n$ in (\ref{e:BaTa}) to weak convergence of $L_n(\,\cdot\,)$.
+We identify the limit as $(V, W)$, where $V$ is a stable L\'{e}vy process and $W$ an extremal process.
+First we represent $L_n$ as the image of the time-space point process $N_n$ under an appropriate sum-maximum functional.
+Then, using certain continuity properties of this functional, by the continuous mapping theorem we transfer the weak convergence of $N_n$ in (\ref{e:BaTa}) to weak convergence of $L_n$.